Pakequis/Chaos_papagali/README.md

 2. In some cases, it is necessary to secure the PCB to the surface with adhesive tape or by placing a weight on it; otherwise, it may 'walk' on the surface.

-3. Image of a parrot (Papagali in Romanian) generated with AI, because I don't have the gift for drawing...
+3. Image of a parrot (Papagali in Romanian) generated with AI, because I don't have the gift for drawing.
+The project name is a reference to that [song](https://www.youtube.com/watch?v=nYc09Xqy3hE) by the second greatest metal band in the world.

 4. Is possible to make this with a couple of LM555?
 Maybe...